MycroftAI/documentation/_drafts/Picroft.md

 * Ensure you know the IP address of your Mark 1 Device on your network.
 A handy way to do this is to install the IP Address **Skill**, and then Speak:

-`hey mycroft, what's your IP address?`
+> Hey Mycroft, what's your IP address?

-`here are my available IP addresses: wlan IP address ...
-Those are all my available IP addresses`
+`"here are my available IP addresses: wlan IP address ...
+Those are all my available IP addresses"`

 * Open up your favorite terminal program, like PuTTy on Windows, or a new terminal on Linux
 * `ssh pi@IPADDRESS`